Workplace emergency plans in New Zealand should always include the plan in case of an earthquake.

 The earthquake kits for 50 people should be a bit different than those for 5 people.
 That is something to consider once you plan your workplace emergency procedure and the equipment of your office.

 Putting together your own earthquake survival kits can be challenging.

 You need to make sure you buy all the necessary items, pack them in the appropriate way, so that they are usable in a case of emergency and to regularly check them and replace items if they have expiry dates.

 Therefore, managing your own earthquake kits can cost you time and money.
 The good news about the cost of your earthquake survival kit doesn’t have to be paid in full, all at once.

 Moreover, you don’t have to worry about replenishing the items in a timely manner.
 There is a much better option than buying the earthquake kits.
 You can rent them.

 Call us and we will discuss the size and the needs of your workplace.
 We will recommend the number of our emergency kits and we will deliver it to your doorstep.

 This is not all.
 Since even the first aid kits have perishable items, we will regularly come back and replenish the earthquake kits and replace the items close to their expiry date.
-That is all included into your monthly fee.
+That is all included into your annual fee.

 Call Alsco New Zealand now and get your best quote for a earthquake kit rental.